lkodinsson/MARS/Basic/PHB.md

 # The Basics

 MARS features many similarities to other role-playing game systems.
-You will control a character that has several numerical and abstract features.
+You will control a character that is defined by several abstract features.
 These features are called *stats*, *skills*, *talents*, and *traits*.
 Stats and skills are represented by dice or numbers, while talents and traits represent special abilities or actions that a character can perform.
 As players progress they will be awarded experience points that they can spend to improve the stats and skills of their character, or to acquire new talents.

-If at any point during the game you are required to perform math that results in a decimal, that number is always rounded down unless otherwise specified.
+As a player you will interact inside a world controlled by a Game Master who determines certain properties about the world, such as the genre and setting.
+The genre of a world determines a lot of its core features like what types of abilities characters can use, what types of characters you will expect to play as and interact with, and what type of technology is present in that world.

 ### Roll Value

 Most roleplaying games typically use [dice notation](https://en.wikipedia.org/wiki/Dice_notation) to describe what dice to roll.
 MARS uses a modified version of dice notation called *roll value*.
 Some characteristics or numbers may be represented by this roll value.
-The main difference in this notation is that while common dice notation will specify exactly what dice to roll, the resulting equation may get long and complicated, such as: *2d10+1d6+1d4+1*.
+The main difference in this notation is that while common dice notation will specify exactly what dice to roll, and roll value is more of a shorthand representation.
+Normal dice notation may become long and complicated, such as: *2d10+1d6+1d4+1*.
 This is difficult to read, so roll value is designed to be shorter, easier to read, and represent a whole group of dice to roll.

-Roll value will typically have one or two numbers like so: *r14+1*.
-Where the first number following the *r* represents the roll value, and therefore what dice to roll, and the second value represents a numerical modifier as a plus or minus.
+Roll value will typically have one or two numbers: *r14+1*.
+The first number following the *r* represents the roll value, and therefore what dice to roll, and the second value represents a numerical modifier as a plus or minus.
 Basically, you count the number of tens in the roll value, then roll that many ten-sided-dice.
 Any remainder left over is rolled as a die of that size.

+For example: A roll value of 14 would be a ten-sided-die and a four-sided-die, while a roll value of r20 would be two ten-sided-dice.

-The exception to this, is that if you get a remainder of 2, then you upgrade one of those ten-sided-dice to a twelve-sided-die.
+There is only one exception to interpreting roll value, which is that if you get a remainder of 2, then you upgrade one of those ten-sided-dice to a twelve-sided-die.

+For example: A roll value of 22 would be a ten-sided-die and a twelve-sided-die.

 Whenever you add multiple roll values together they merge into a combined roll value: *r14* plus *r8* equals *r22*.
 Below is a table for visualization (with a more full table available in the [appendix](/Basic/Appendix.md#roll-values)):

 | Roll Value | Dice to Roll |
 |:-:|:-|